 When people talk about foraging and wildcrafting, I have to admit: I feel like kind of a cheater.
 Because I live in Hawaii where temperatures are fairly mild year-round, I can forage for food here and net a variety of fresh produce and herbs, even throughout the winter months.
 (Though you might be surprised to hear that backyard foraging is somewhat seasonal here.)

 But no matter where you live, if you get out into the wilds you might be surprised at the foods you can forage for your dinner table.
 I asked some of my blogger friends from different regions how they’ve embraced the idea of harvesting from the wild — and why.
 I hope you’ll be inspired to research what you might have available in your region and experiment with wildcrafting!

-Annie from Montana Homesteader — Foraging in Montana (Missoula)
+Annie from Montana Homesteader — Backyard foraging in Montana (Missoula)

-For us, foraging for food is a way of life.
+For us, foraging for food in our “backyard” is a way of life.

 It is a way to harvest free organic foods to feed our family throughout the year as we strive to be more self-sufficient.
 While most people think of summertime as the best time for berry picking, there are still plenty of berries to be foraged at higher elevations.